 Read the label

 Cutting down on plastic is all well and good, but what about the products themselves?
-Grooming products have come on leaps and bounds over the last few years in efforts to become more sustainable, but it’s still easy for damaging ingredients to slip through the net.
+Grooming products have come on leaps and bounds over the last few years and there are plenty of environmentally-friendly razors, but it’s still easy for damaging ingredients to slip through the net.
 Taking a minute to read the label of your chosen product can make a real difference.
 Not only can you enjoy a guilt-free bathroom routine but if we stop buying them, they’ll stop making them.

 Organically made products are a great start, as you can be sure that the making of them has had as little impact on the planet as possible – but there are certain things you should avoid altogether.
 Palm oil is notoriously damaging large swathes of the planet and microbeads are thankfully now banned, while fossil fuel derivatives such as petroleum can find their way into products like beard oil.